- Bleeding in the brain from any cause (intracranial hemorrhage)

 - Is it always the same type of posture?

-- Is there any significant medical history (such as a known head injury)?
+- Is there any history of a head injury or other condition?

-- What other symptoms preceded or accompanied the abnormal posturing?
+- What other symptoms came before or with the abnormal posturing?

-- Blood tests to check blood counts, measure body chemicals and minerals, and to screen for drugs and toxic substances
+- Blood and urine tests to check blood counts, screen for drugs and toxic substances, and measure body chemicals and minerals

 - CT or MRI of the head